SabinGt/BackEndPractice/README.md

 # BackEndPractice
 Portfolio Backend App
 This is a backebd for the my portfolio.
+It uses Nodejs, express and Mongodb as Database.

 ## Packages Used
 ```